linked-art/linked.art/docs/api/rels/1/objectProductionInfluencedByObject.md

 ## objectProductionInfluencedByObject

-Return the objects whoses production was influenced by the object.
+Return the objects whose production was influenced by the object.

 See the related [model documentation](/model/object/production/#inspirations-studies-or-copies)

 ### Example

+From the record a painting that was copied, the record for the copy would be in the response

 ### Details